Revolving credit vs business overdraft: which is right for your business?

 What they have in common

-— you have a limit agreed in advance, so you don’t need to apply every time you want to borrow
+Both products work on the same basic premise.
+You have a limit agreed in advance, you don’t need to apply every time you want to borrow, as you repay the available balance restores, and you pay interest on what you draw.

 The key differences